 McGill’s reputation as a leading centre for religious studies is enhanced by the School’s team of world-class scholars—experts in world religions and cultures and their impact on social, political, educational, and health issues.

 (1) Prof. Davesh Soneji has been working with communities of Hindu temple dancers and courtesans for more than a decade.
 He is shown here with the late Maddula Venkataratnam and her large matrifocal kinship network in Tatipaka village, Andra Pradesh, South India.

 (2) Students from the School of Religious Studies working at the Tel Dan archaeological site in Israel.
 This research trip was led by Professor Patricia G. Kirkpatrick.

 (3) Professor Lara Braitstein at the Boudhanath Stupa in Kathmandu, Nepal, where she spent time studying Indo-Tibetan Buddhism.

 (4) The Column of Marcus Aurelius in Rome, where Professor Ellen Aiken studies the Roman imperial context of ancient Christianity.

 Asking the right questions

-McGill’s Faculty of Religious Studies is one of the first places in North America where the world’s religions have been studied rigorously in a university setting, alongside professional training for ministry.
+McGill’s School of Religious Studies is one of the first places in North America where the world’s religions have been studied rigorously in a university setting, alongside professional training for ministry.
 Not only does this provide an ideal venue for fostering the methods and interpretive framework so critical to the study of religion; it also nurtures an appreciation for the perspectives and practices within religious traditions.

 Considerable attention has been given over the years to the role of religion in civil society, explored through a global perspective.
-In teaching and research, the Faculty has engaged crucial questions regarding public policy, law, ethics, gender, pluralism, and the environment.
+In teaching and research, the School has engaged crucial questions regarding public policy, law, ethics, gender, pluralism, and the environment.